 This street takes centre stage as it houses shops, pubs, and restaurants and is usually crowded from day to night.
 For a serene afternoon of lazing around, visit one of the nice cafes and fuel up for a shopping spree!

 This might be the most crowded hub in town, but there’s certainly reasons why- it’s home to some of the nicest cafes around, serving the finest European delicacies.
 This is where you head for a day of good eating!
 From freshly baked croissants to perfectly roasted caramel, you’ll find everything here.
+You will also find nice beer spas in Prague in Ungelt.

 Paris Street?
 In Prague?
 Yep, you heard it right!
 Paris Street houses the finest and most luxurious retail stores in Prague.
 Head here for a divine shopping experience.
 While this is often frequented by Prague’s richest and who’s who, you might stumble upon a thing or two for your pleasure.
 So if you have in mind a budget that you can afford a tiny splurge on, go visit!